 MySQL sum() function

-aggregate_expression: It specifies the column or expression that will be summed.
+aggregate_expression: It specifies the column or expression that we are going to calculate the sum.

-table_name: It specifies the tables, from where you want to retrieve records.
+table_name: It specifies the tables from where we want to retrieve records.
 There must be at least one table listed in the FROM clause.

 WHERE conditions: It is optional.
 It specifies the conditions that must be fulfilled for the records to be selected.

 MySQL sum() function example

 Consider our database has a table named employees, having the following data.
 Now, we are going to understand this function with various examples:

 1. Basic Example